 Treating Dog Diarrhea Naturally

 Dogs and bouts of diarrhea tend to go hand in hand.
-Unlike humans, they are missing that little voice in their heads that emphatically says ‘eating that garbage may not be a good idea’’, leading them into all sorts of trouble.
-Most dogs also have a controlled food intake – controlled by their humans so that upset stomachs do not occur.
-This means they eat the same thing each and every day so when they do have the opportunity to dumpster dive or eat that poor squirrel you ran over last week, the’ change in food‘ reeks havoc on their system and initiates intestinal chaos.
+Unlike humans, they are missing that little voice in their heads that says, “eating that garbage may not be a good idea,” leading them into all sorts of trouble.
+Most dogs also have a controlled food intake, managed by their humans to prevent upset stomachs.
+This means they eat the same thing each day.
+When they get the opportunity to dumpster dive or eat that poor squirrel you ran over last week, the change in food wreaks havoc on their system and initiates intestinal chaos.

 Not every bout of garbage gut requires a visit to the vet or a dose of the thick, pink, minty fresh anti-diarrhea medicine.
-Under these conditions, diarrhea is natural so why should the treatment be anything but natural itself?
-There are many ways to clear up’ diarrhea in dogs‘ without veterinary help or reaching for over-the-counter medications.
+Under these conditions, diarrhea is natural, so why should the treatment be anything but natural?
+There are many ways to clear up diarrhea in dogs without veterinary help or reaching for over-the-counter medications.

-There are times when a visit to the vet is mandatory as the overall health and well-being of your dog is in jeopardy.
+There are times when a visit to the vet is mandatory, as the overall health and well-being of your dog may be in jeopardy.

-• If the diarrhea lasts more then 24 hours
+• If the diarrhea lasts more than 24 hours

 • If the health of the pet is already compromised